mentalisttraceur/git-cotree/README.md

-A script which puts your local copy of a Git repository into a state which is very ergonomic if you want to use multiple `git worktree` directories.
+A script which puts your local copy of a Git repository into a state which makes using multiple `git worktree` directories very ergonomic.

-This script is especially helpful if you want to start using `git worktree`, but you want the experience to be mor ergonomic, and you have already been working in a normally cloned Git repository.
+This script is especially helpful if you want to switch an existing local copy of a repository into this state.
 Your current work will be automatically moved into a worktree named after your current branch.
 Staged changes, unstaged changes, and untracked files are